Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: From the blowup to the hypersurface

 This implies that the Floer differentials on $\hom_{\F(H)}(\ell_1,\ell_2)$ and $\hom_{\F_s(X,W^\vee)}(L_1,L_2)$ count the same holomorphic discs.
 The same argument applies to Floer products and higher structure maps.

 To complete the proof it only remains to check that the orientations of the relevant moduli spaces of discs agree.
-Recall that a relatively spin structure on a Lagrangian submanifold $L$ with background class $s$ is the same thing as a stable trivialization of the tangent bundle of $L$ over its 2-skeleton, i.e.\ a trivialization of $TL_{|L^{(2)}}\oplus E_{|L^{(2)}}$, where $E$ is a vector bundle over the ambient manifold with $w_2(E)=s$; such a stable trivialization in turn determines orientations of the moduli spaces of holomorphic discs with boundary on $L$ (see \cite[Chapter 8]{FO3book}).
+Recall that a relatively spin structure on a Lagrangian submanifold $L$ with background class $s$ is the same thing as a stable trivialization of the tangent bundle of $L$ over its 2-skeleton, i.e.\ a trivialization of $TL_{|L^{(2)}}\oplus E_{|L^{(2)}}$, where $E$ is a vector bundle over the ambient manifold with $w_2(E)=s$; such a stable trivialization in turn determines orientations of the moduli spaces of holomorphic discs with boundary on $L$ (see \cite[Chapter 8]{FO3book}, noting that the definition of spin structures in terms of stable trivializations goes back to Milnor \cite{Milnor}).

 In our case, we are considering discs in $H$ with boundary on Lagrangian submanifolds $\ell_i\subset H$, and the given spin structures on $\ell_i$ determine orientations of the moduli spaces for the structure maps in $\F(H)$.
 If we consider the same holomorphic discs in the context of the thimbles $L_i\subset X$, the spin structure of $\ell_i$ does not induce a spin structure on $TL_i\simeq T\ell_i\oplus \mathcal{L}_{|\ell_i}$ (what would be needed instead is a relatively spin structure on $\ell_i$ with background class $w_2(\mathcal{L}_{|H})$).
 On the other hand, the normal bundle to $H$ inside $X$, namely $\mathcal{L}\oplus \mathcal{L}^{-1}$, is an $SU(2)$-bundle and hence has a canonical isotopy class of trivialization over the 2-skeleton.
 Thus, the spin structure on $\ell_i$ induces a trivialization of $TL_i\oplus \mathcal{L}^{-1}$ over the 2-skeleton of $L_i$, i.e.\ a relative spin structure on $L_i$ with background class $w_2(\mathcal{L}^{-1}_{|L_i})= s_{|L_i}$.
 Furthermore, because $w_2(\mathcal{L}\oplus \mathcal{L}^{-1})=0$, stabilizing by this rank 2 bundle does not affect the orientation of the moduli space of discs \cite[Proposition 8.1.16]{FO3book}.
-Hence the structure maps of $\F(H)$ and $\F_s(X,W^\vee)$ involve the same moduli spaces of holomorphic discs, oriented in the same manner, which completes the proof. \endproof
+Hence the structure maps of $\F(H)$ and $\F_s(X,W^\vee)$ involve the same moduli spaces of holomorphic discs, oriented in the same manner, which completes the proof. \endproof \begin{remark} The reason the above is only a sketch of proof is that the construction of the two Fukaya categories requires choices of perturbations, and we have not discussed how to arrange for these choices to yield the same answer.
+A model for such arguments in a related situation is provided by Seidel in \cite[Section (14c)]{SeBook}. \end{remark}